Onemind-Services-LLC/netbox-secrets/README.md

 Any user can create their user key by generating or uploading a public RSA key.
 However, a user key cannot be used to encrypt or decrypt secrets until it has been activated with an encrypted copy of the master key.

 Only an administrator with an __active user key__ can activate other user keys.
-To do so, navigate to Plugins > Secrets > User Keys.
+To do so, navigate to `Plugins > Secrets > User Keys`.
 Select the user key(s) to be activated, and select
 `activate selected user keys` at the top right corner.
 You will need to provide your private key in order to decrypt the master key.
 A copy of the master key is then encrypted using the public key associated with the user key being activated and associated with the selected key(s).